Pro and Con Grid (classroom)

 This KB document is part of a larger collection of documents on active learning.
 More Active Learning documents

-Ways of facilitating a Pro and Con Grid activity in a physically-distanced learning space
+Using Pro and Con Grid activity to facilitate critical thinking in a classroom.

 |Instructor Prep Time||Low|